 Some dorms require meal plans.
 Others are more flexible.
 This is definitely something to consider when requesting dorm preferences.
-Students living in specific dorms are required to purchase one of the following meal plans: Open Access, Flexible 231 or 200 Your Way dining membership.
+Students living in specific dorms are required to purchase one of the following meal plans: Open Access, Spring 200 Your Way, Spring 145 Freedom and exclusively for commuters, Spring 65 Seminole dining membership.
 Students residing in halls are not required to purchase a meal membership, but many choose to do so.
 Students who join a Greek organization with a meal plan – and most sororities have one – are eligible to purchase the Greek 100 dining membership, but this does not satisfy those dorms that require meal plans.
 So, yes, your student could end up with two meal plans.
 I don’t know why they still haven’t come up with a solution to this, but I do know that most kids don’t need two meal plans.
 If this is your student, I recommend choosing the smallest campus meal plan possible.
 Either way, be sure to check the requirements for whichever dorm your student will be living in.

 The two main residential dining halls on campus are Suwannee and The Fresh Food Company.
 There is also a wide variety of options throughout campus including, but not limited to, all-you-can-eat restaurants, coffee shops including Starbucks, Subway, Einstein, Freshens, Chick-fil-A and convenience stores.
-Meal plan bucks go right onto a student’s ID and pay for food at any of these places.
+There are also a lot more Seminole dining locations now too; places include: Seminole Café, Suwannee, Figg Performance table, 4 rivers, Argo tea, The Canteen @ 1851 (this is in Azalea Hall), C.O.E.
+Café (in college of engineering), Garnet and Go, The grid, Pollo Tropical, Mein Bowl, Natural!
+Express (in the Leach), Noles Homecoming @ 1851 (this is in Azalea Hall), Passport @ 1851 (this is in Azalea Hall), Steak n shake, the trading post, Tuscan Eatery @ 1851 (Azalea hall) Meal plan bucks go right onto a student’s ID and pay for food at any of these places.
 With Oglesby Student Union under renovation until Fall 2020, students will not be able to eat at Einstein, Subway and any other restaurant that was located in the student union.

 For incoming freshman, it is certainly much easier to sign up for the meal plan.
 My daughter and son both started Summer B (a few years apart) so they signed up for a meal plan.
 It was a great way to meet other freshman and learn to make healthy choices.
 Different kids, different plans.
 My daughter also joined a sorority (in the fall) that required she partake in their meal plan, so we had to consider this as well.
 Take all these things into consideration when helping your student choose and remember; if it doesn’t seem to be working in those first two weeks, it can still be changed.
 Personally, I always thought it was better to go with the minimum pre-paid meals and more GarnetBucks (the ones that will carry over for the duration of their stay).
 They can always be replenished if used up as opposed to those wasted meals for the breakfasts they couldn’t get up for.